- What's my Golf Club worth?

-1. Take a pic of any writing on the back of the club head
+1. Take a picture of any writing on the back of the club head

-2. Take a pic of where the shaft meets the club head
+2. Take a picture of where the shaft meets the club head

 3. See if a fridge magnet is attracted to the shaft half-way along it.